Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Time-dependent diffusion in neuronal tissue

 \subsection{Mesoscopic fluctuations}

-\nin When ADM is feasible (e.g. spinal cord, due to much larger $r$), Neuman's $r^4$ scaling (\ref{logS-neuman}), together with volume-weighting $\sim r^2$, gives a large weight to a small number of axons with largest diameters, effectively measuring \cite{burcaw2015} \be r_{\rm Neuman} = \lp {\overline{r^6} /\overline{r^2}} \rp^{1/4} , \ee where the averages are taken over the voxel-wise axonal distribution.
-Hence, when feasible, the metric (\ref{r-neu}) is susceptible to the {\it mesoscopic fluctuations} governed by the tail of the distribution.
+\nin When ADM is feasible (e.g., spinal cord, due to much larger $r$), Neuman's $r^4$ scaling (\ref{logS-neuman}), together with volume-weighting $\sim r^2$, gives a large weight to a small number of axons with largest diameters, effectively measuring \cite{burcaw2015} \be r_{\rm Neuman} = \lp {\overline{r^6} /\overline{r^2}} \rp^{1/4} , \ee where the averages are taken over the voxel-wise axonal distribution.
+Hence, the metric (\ref{r-neu}) may become susceptible to the {\it mesoscopic fluctuations} governed by the tail of the distribution (practically, for sufficiently small voxels in which such fluctuations can be pronounced).
+Additionally, sampling fluctuations confound the comparison of dMRI measurements with histology, --- where the metric derived based on, e.g., Eq.~(\ref{r-neu}) can be strongly sample-dependent, especially if small fields of view are utilized.

 This general phenomenon of rare structural configurations determining the measurement outcome has parallels with similar effects found in hopping conduction in disordered semiconductors, kinetics of reaction-diffusion systems, and other phenomena in disordered media \cite{lifshitz1964,mott-book,shklovskii-book}.
-In our case, an accidentally large number of thicker axons, or even a few very thick axons, may significantly skew the intra-axonal attenuation for a particular voxel.
+In our case, an incidentally large number of thick axons may significantly skew the intra-axonal attenuation for a particular voxel.
 This could lead to strongly enhanced variations (relative to those expected based on the measurement noise alone) in the corresponding parametric maps.

-The issue of the mesoscopic flucutations is fundamental, and the separation of the effects of biological variabiilty from the random measurement outcomes due to the thermal noise requires model-independent ways of estimating local noise level \cite{MPnoise,veraart2016}, as well as precisely quantifying the tails of the corresponding distributions of biophysical tissue parameters (e.g. of the axonal diameter distribution \cite{aboitiz1992,Lamantia1990,caminiti2009}).
+The issue of the mesoscopic flucutations is fundamental, and the separation of the effects of biological variabiilty from the randomness in measurement outcomes due to the thermal noise requires model-independent ways of estimating local noise level \cite{MPnoise,veraart2016}, as well as precisely quantifying the tails of the corresponding distributions of biophysical tissue parameters (e.g., of the axonal diameter distribution \cite{Lamantia1990,aboitiz1992,Tang1997,caminiti2009,Liewald2014}).